 When a user visits your site, the CDN serves these files from the server closest to them.
 This reduces the distance between your site and the user, resulting in faster load times.

-For example, if your website is hosted on a server in the United States but your visitor is in Europe, a CDN will serve your content from a European server, speeding up the experience and reducing latency.
+For example, if your website is hosted on a US server, but your visitor is in Europe.
+A CDN will serve your content from a European server, speeding up the experience and reducing latency.

 The most popular CDN provider is Cloudflare, with over 260 PoPs edge locations around the globe.
 Other options include BunnyCDN, KeyCDN, and StackPath.

-Top hosting provider like Cloudways offer Cloudflare Enterprise CDNs as part of their hosting features.
+A top hosting provider like Cloudways offers Cloudflare Enterprise CDNs as part of their hosting features.

-Cloudflare Enterprises features includes image optimization, page edge caching, mobile optimization, enterprise DDoS protection, dedicated Web Application Firewall, 100% uptime SLA, bots mitigation, etc. This gives you an added performance boost over standard CDN services.
+Cloudflare Enterprise features include image optimization, page edge caching, mobile optimization, enterprise DDoS protection, dedicated Web Application Firewall, 100% uptime SLA, bots mitigation, etc. This gives you an added performance boost over standard CDN services.

 Optimize Images and Media Files